-Permitting – Norwich Solar Technologies (NST) has been the leading developer in Vermont with more large-scale (150 kW – 500 kW) Solar Photovoltaic (PV) projects permitted in the past 24 months than any other company.
+Norwich Solar Technologies (NST) has been a leading developer in Vermont, New Hampshire and Maine, with more 150 kW – 500 kW Solar Photovoltaic (PV) projects permitted in the past 24 months than any other company.

 Our community solar projects have a Membership Interest cost of ~$3 per watt.
 That means that if you buy a 5-kilowatt Membership Interest, your cost of ownership is $15,000 ($3/watt x 5000 watts) before any tax credits are applied.

 2. Do I own the panels?